 Wide receivers coach Charlie Baggett this year made the transition from former head coach Dennis Green and offensive coordinator Sherman Lewis to current head coach Mike Tice and offensive coordinator Scott Linehan.
-He also has seen Derrick Alexander and D'Wayne Bates added to the active receiving corps.
+He has also seen an infusion of young wide receivers on the field.

 Baggett has been coaching football in college and the pros since 1977.
 His college résumé includes Bowling Green (1977-80), Minnesota ('81-82) and Michigan State ('83-92, '95-98).

 In the NFL, he also has coached at Houston (1993-94) and with the Packers in 1999.
 His core group of receivers with Houston was Webster Slaughter, Ernest Givins and Haywood Jeffires; with the Packers it was Antonio Freeman and Bill Schroeder.
 Now it is Randy Moss and a supporting cast.

 Q: Did you get what you expected from rookie free agent Kelly Campbell, who saw his first NFL action against Green Bay.

 A: We felt good that he was ready to play.
 With training camp and minicamp and halfway through his season this year, he has had a lot of work.
 He knows the offense, so we felt really comfortable that he would come in and do a good job.
 We were really happy that he came through for us.
 There are a lot of things he can still improve on and do better.
 He saw that after looking at the game film, but we were happy with the way he played, and we think he is going to do nothing but get better.